Henan cuisine: Characteristics

-Traditional Henan Dishes
+Traditional Henan dishes

-Various dishes are considered to represent the traditional style of Henan cuisine; however, their popularity depends on the way they are received in society.
-One of the most significant dishes involves making bread and is known as Wuxiang shaobing, which is a five-spiced bread and is served with pork meat cooked in several ways.
+One of the most significant dishes is known as Wuxiang shaobing, which is a five-spiced bread and is served with pork meat cooked in several ways.
 Some of the traditional dishes include soups such as Hu La Soup and Luoyang Water Banquet.
-It is also noticed that there is a mix in the use of meat in the case of the traditional Kaifeng Tai Si Bao, which is made by stuffing one bird into a bigger one, and then they are glazed with animal fats and steamed along with vegetables.
+There is a mix in the use of meat in the case of the traditional Kaifeng Tai Si Bao, which is made by stuffing one bird into a bigger one and then glazing with animal fats and steaming along with vegetables.
 It is served as a main course along with loaves of bread.
 The dish is used as a side dish for the main course and is often found in all the traditional restaurants of Henan.
-Another great recipe which is served and treated to the guest in Henan province includes Luoyang Water Banquet which is a soup and involves an intricate and exquisite cooking technique in which the egg slices are carved in the shape of the peony flower which is a local favorite in the capital city of Zhengzhou.
+Another recipe which is served in Henan province is Luoyang Water Banquet, which is a soup that involves an intricate cooking technique in which the egg slices are carved in the shape of the peony flower, which is a local favorite in the capital city of Zhengzhou.

-Carp on Noodles is another main dish which has been adopted from the Kaifeng cuisine and is served along with sweet and sour soup with the steamed carp covered and deep-fired with noodles.
-One of the dishes which is traditional and is available in the selected few restaurants only known as Jiao Hua Ji.
-It is an intriguing dish as it prepared after the chicken is covered with mud and is then roasted.
-If the roasted is not opened, the chicken tends to last for at least two days.
-It also signifies the cooking skills of the people in ancient China and how they manage to cook their meat in the absence of utensils.
+Carp on noodles is another main dish which has been adopted from the Kaifeng cuisine, and is served along with sweet and sour soup with the steamed carp covered and deep-fried with noodles.
+One of the dishes available in a select few restaurants is known as Jiao Hua Ji.
+It is prepared after the chicken is covered with mud and is then roasted.
+If the roast is not opened, the chicken tends to last for at least two days.
 Bianjing Roasted Duck and Grilled Head and tail of Black Carp are two dishes that show the prevalence of sweet and sour taste in cooked meat.